New France Festivals: Quebec Reinvents Its Past

 The period market

 A colonial market is set up in the streets of Old Quebec.
 Spices, furs, ceramics, cloth.
-The trade exchanges of New France are re-enacted as an immersive experience.
+The commercial exchanges of New France come alive as an immersive experience.

 Return to the 21st century

-After five days in New France, returning to Carrera Café is a soft landing.
-Latte, patio, charcuterie board.
+After five days in New France, returning to Carrera Café is a gentle landing.
+Latte, terrace, charcuterie platter.
 From the 17th to the 21st century in a 10-minute walk.

 Tip

-Plan a stop at Carrera Café after your day at the Festival.
+Plan a stop at Carrera Café after your day at the Festivals.
 The Petit-Champlain terrace is 10 minutes from the main Festival sites.
-The transition between the two eras is well worth the trip.
+The transition between the two eras is worth the trip.

-"In August, during the Festival, the city has a different vibe.
-Period costumes on the cobblestones of Petit-Champlain, colonial music in the air.
-We welcome them to the terrace with a very modern latte."
+“In August, during the Festivals, the city vibrates differently.
+Period costumes on the Petit-Champlain cobblestones, colonial music in the air.
+We welcome them on the terrace with a very modern latte.”

 PeriodAugust, 5 days.
 Book your table.